Did you know that in the United States, air conditioning alone consumes more energy than the entire continent of Africa?

 1. Check the Filter

 Dirty air filters often obstruct airflow.
 This leads to operation problems causing stress on your heating and cooling system.
 Thus, it will require extra energy to regulate the temperature inside the building.
+In this case, installing 14x20x1 furnace filters is necessary because they improve airflow while removing dirt and debris without placing excessive stress on the cooling system.

 Air conditioning systems also freeze if they are dirty and thaw, leading to water damage.
 IMC commercial mechanical contractors recommend making sure you check the air filters regularly and clean them or change them as required.